AhmadBahaa1995/ActSeisDAS/README.md

 - **Performance Monitoring:** Logs detailed performance metrics (duration, CPU usage, memory consumption) for each processing stage into a structured `performance_log.csv` file.
 - **Daily Scheduling:** Can be scheduled to run automatically at a specific time each day.
 - **Persistent Settings:** Remembers the last used configuration by saving and loading settings from a file.
 - **utilizes.py (optional):** A supplementary module containing utility functions that can be integrated into the main workflow if needed.
-These utilities are not required for the basic operation of the EdgeDAS framework but can assist with additional data handling, diagnostics, or visualization tasks.
+These utilities are not required for the basic operation of the ActSeisDAS framework but can assist with additional data handling, diagnostics, or visualization tasks.
 ---

 ## Repository Structure

 ```
-EdgeDAS/
+ActSeisDAS/
-├── Edgedas_framework.py        # Main Python application script
+├── ActSeisDAS_framework.py        # Main Python application script
 ├── requirements.txt            # Required Python packages
 ├── README.md                   # This documentation file
 ├── utilizes.py                 # Optional utility functions (for custom extensions)